mmbman/Katagiri/1984-05-24-Awakening-of-Faith-Talk-13.md

 ---
-title: "The Awakening of Faith – Talk 13: Tathagatagarbha & Alayavijnana"
+title: "The Awakening of Faith – Talk 13: Tathāgatagarbha & Alayavijnana"
 ---
 ## May 24, 1984 Dharma Talk by Dainin Katagiri Roshi